Looking for the best things to do in Istanbul?

 Visiting Istanbul

 Istanbul is one of the most accessible cities to explore.
-Many of the most famous Istanbul landmarks that draw millions of visitors each year to the magical and exotic city are within walking distance.
+With some of the best places to visit in Turkey in the city, many of the most famous Istanbul landmarks are within walking distance.

 Whether you do a self-guided tour or take an Istanbul Old City walking tour, even if you only had one day in Istanbul, you can still tick off many of the most famous Istanbul attractions.